 The University will retain 100% of all collected Fees; and pay to Shorelight (i) the Shorelight Fee and (ii) the $500 fee for PhD students, when applicable.

-For any Shorelight-Identified Students who remain enrolled at the University after their first Academic Year, the University will collect all Tuition and Fees and and will pay to Shorelight the Shorelight Progression Fee.
+For any undergraduate Shorelight-Identified Students who remain enrolled at the University after their first Academic Year, the University will collect all Tuition and Fees and and will pay to Shorelight the Undergraduate Progression Fee.

-Shorelight shall pay the University the Add-On Service Referral Fees, if any, for University-referred students (i.e. non-Shorelight Identified Students);
+Shorelight shall pay the University the Add-On Service Referral Fees, if any, for University-referred students (i.e. non-Shorelight Identified Students).

 Shorelight shall pay the University five percent (5%) of Net Tuition for a Shorelight- Identified Student’s first Academic Year (the “System Steward Reimbursement”).
 The System Steward Reimbursement is intended to reflect that the University is Shorelight’s lead partner in the SUNY system.
 The University may, on each annual anniversary of the Effective Date, in its sole discretion elect to transfer the role of lead partner to another university within the SUNY system, in which event the System Steward Reimbursement will become payable (on a prospective basis) to the transferee university and will no longer be paid to the University.
+The University will invoice Shorelight for the System Steward Reimbursement each semester.
+All payments will be made in United States Dollars within thirty (30) days following receipt and approval of a proper invoice.
+The University will not issue an invoice until after the University has paid Shorelight the Shorelight Fee for the semester.

 Payment Timing.
-All payments will be made within thirty (30) days following receipt and approval of a proper invoice which shall not be issued until after the add/drop date for the second semester in each Academic Year.
+All payments will be made semeserly in United States Dollars within thirty (30) days following receipt and approval of a proper invoice which shall be issued after the add/drop date for each semester within an Academic Year.
+Shorelight will issue the invoice to the University, and University will pay Shorelight based on the dates indicated below: